Assessing your Amazon S3 security posture with Macie - Amazon Macie

 To calculate each percentage, Macie divides the number of applicable buckets by the total number of buckets in your bucket inventory.

 To determine whether buckets are shared with other AWS accounts, Macie analyzes the bucket policy and ACL for each bucket.
 In addition, an organization is defined as a set of Macie accounts that are centrally managed as a group of related accounts through AWS Organizations or by Macie invitation.
-For information about Amazon S3 options for sharing buckets, see Identity and access management in Amazon S3 in the Amazon Simple Storage Service User Guide.
+For information about Amazon S3 options for sharing buckets, see Access management in the Amazon Simple Storage Service User Guide.

 Note